-CBD acts in some experimental models as an anti-inflammatory, anticonvulsant, antioxidant, antiemetic, anxiolytic and antipsychotic agent.
-Therefore, it is a potential medicine for the treatment of neuroinflammation, epilepsy, oxidative injury, vomiting and nausea, anxiety and schizophrenia.
+In some experimental models, CBD is assigned the role of anti-inflammatory, anticonvulsant, antioxidant, antiemetic, anxiolytic, and antipsychotic agent.
+Therefore, it is being studied for its potential to be used for the treatment of neuroinflammation, epilepsy, oxidative injury, vomiting and nausea, anxiety and schizophrenia.
 Furthermore, this may just be the tip of the proverbial iceberg.
-Many believe, and several preliminary tests show that CBD can also help with
+Many believe, and several preliminary tests show that CBD might also be a support for

 - Cigarette smoking addiction

 - Chronic pain

 - Heart disease

 But, let’s dive a bit deeper into actual studies that show great promise and hope for those suffering.